-If you have plans to explore Thailand’s incredible west coast, chances are you will visit Phuket – whether it be for a few hours or a few days.
+If you have plans to explore Thailand‘s incredible west coast, chances are you will visit Phuket – whether it be for a few hours or a few days.
 If time permits, it’s worth spending some time on the country’s largest island.
 There are loads of luxury resort options to choose from, and plenty of things to do including beach days, palm swings, night markets, temples and even day trips to offshore islands.
 Below is my complete guide to Phuket to help you plan your trip.
-It includes the best beaches, sights, viewpoints, restaurants, Phuket hotels, tour operators, a four-day itinerary and more.
-Big thanks to Thailand Insider for hosting my trip!
+It includes the best beaches, sights, viewpoints, restaurants, Phuket hotels, tour operators and more.

 Up, up and away over beautiful Nui Beach.